 Also keep off-line, off-site backups of your

-Security upgrades for software provided by the Linux distribution are applied automatically, daily.
+Security upgrades for software provided by official Debian packages are applied automatically, daily.
 To upgrade roles to the latest release (bugfixes, new features/roles, latest releases of all applications):

 Ensure you have a valid backup of the server’s data and/or do a snapshot of the machine